ababycat/playground/README.md

 # playground

 ## GaussianNet
-an idea for generate an gaussian attention for image.
+An idea for generate an gaussian attention for image.

+## matrix
+A library for matrix.
+Please see the README.md file for using it.